What is a hysterectomy?

 Elective hysterectomy surgery

 As more and more people are electing to remain childless, interest in elective hysterectomy has also been rising.
-A hysterectomy generally comes with more side effects that traditional birth control (such as early-onset menopause), so be sure to weigh all possible pros and cons with your OB/GYN
+A hysterectomy generally comes with more side effects than traditional birth control (such as early-onset menopause), so be sure to weigh all possible pros and cons with your OB/GYN.

 What is removed during a hysterectomy surgery?

-There are three primary types of hysterectomy, categorized by the amount of tissue that is removed.
+Three primary types of hysterectomy are categorized by the amount of tissue removed.

 Total hysterectomy

 The complete removal of the uterus and cervix.
-Most patients under go a complete or total hysterectomy.
-This can be an abdominal surgery or as a total laparoscopic hysterectomy.
+Most patients undergo a full or total hysterectomy.
+This can be an abdominal surgery or a total laparoscopic hysterectomy.

 Supracervical hysterectomy